Privacy notice housing fraud

 Information we collect

-Most information is essential – you must provide this by law.
+Most of the information we ask you for is essential – you must provide this by law.
 Other information is optional.
 However, if you choose not to tell us something this may affect what action we take.

-When we speak to you we’ll ask for the information shown below.
-Essential information is marked with a *
+When we speak to you we’ll ask for the following essential information:

 - personal details including your current and any past names, nationality, date of birth, gender and national insurance number